vrk/pouch.studio/machines/cbotts.md

 My friend Christine couldn't make it to our friend Tami's 30th birthday, so Christine and I collaborated on a talking paper doll of Christine which we named Christine Botts.
 Christine provided the photos and audio; I put together the machine.
 Made in about ~2 hours.

-Press the button and Christine says a phrase.
+Press the button and Christine says a phrase!

-See video:
+Watch the video (audio on):

 <video src="/images/cbotts/hbd-tami-smol.mov" controls width="400"></video>